Migacz85/resume/README.md

 This website is for potential clients who want to:

--Know more about me and my Education
+- Know more about me and my Education
--Know about my Skills
+- Know about my Skills
--See on what actually I'm focusing on
+- See on what actually I'm focusing on
--Schedule the meeting
+- Schedule the meeting
--Write an email directly from website
+- Write an email directly from website

 ## Features

--Schedule the meeting
+- Schedule the meeting
--Zooming and sliders of the images
+- Zooming and sliders of the images
+- Support for mobile, tablet and desktop screens.

 ### Existing Features

--Schedule the meeting
+- Schedule the meeting
 Allows users to schedule a meeting using third party app from:
 ```
 calendly.com
 ```
--Zooming and sliders of the images
+- Zooming and sliders of the images
 Allows users to zoom images on the page, is achieved by viewerjs:
 ```
 https://github.com/fengyuanchen/viewerjs